Ancef Side Effects

 Applies to cefazolin: injection powder for solution, injection solution

-Along with its needed effects, cefazolin (the active ingredient contained in Ancef) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by cefazolin (the active ingredient contained in Ancef).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking cefazolin:Rare
+If any of the following side effects occur while taking cefazolin, check with your doctor or nurse immediately:Rare

 - Bluish color